Feeding Your 1- to 2-Year-Old

-Your toddler will continue to explore self-feeding, first with fingers and then with utensils at around 15 to 18 months of age.
-Give your child many opportunities to practice these skills, but lend a hand when frustrations arise.
+Your toddler will continue to explore self-feeding, first with fingers and then with utensils at around 15–18 months of age.
+Give your child lots of chances to practice these skills, but lend a hand when frustrations arise.
 As skills develop, step back and let your little one take over.

 Milk is an important part of a toddler's diet because it provides calcium and vitamin D, which help build strong bones.
 Most kids under age 2 should drink whole milk for the dietary fats needed for normal growth and brain development.
-If a toddler is at risk for becoming overweight or there is a family history of obesity, high cholesterol, or heart problems, doctors recommend switching to reduced fat (2%) milk.
-Talk with your doctor before doing so.
+If a toddler is overweight or there is a family history of obesity, high cholesterol, or heart problems, your doctor might recommend switching to reduced fat (2%) milk.

 When your child is 2, you can make the switch to low-fat or nonfat milk.

 Between 12 and 18 months of age is a good time for transition to a cup.
-Instead of cutting out bottles all at once, you can gradually eliminate them from the feeding schedule, starting with mealtime.
-Offer whole milk in a cup after the child has begun the meal.
-If you are breastfeeding, only offer milk in a cup and avoid the bottle habit altogether.
+Instead of cutting out bottles all at once, slowly eliminate them from the feeding schedule, starting with mealtime.
+Offer whole milk in a cup after your child has begun the meal.

 Some kids don't like cows milk at first because it's different from the breast milk or formula they're used to.
 If that's the case, it's OK to mix whole milk with formula or breast milk and gradually adjust the mixture so that it eventually becomes 100% cow's milk.